ctschroeder/tutorials/Voyant.md

 * If we are almost out of time, skip down to Step 8 to bookmark your corpus and do Steps 8-11.
 You can finish Steps 7 & 12 at home on your own.

 ### Step 7: Play around with the other tools (listed below)
 * Search for terms in "Trends".
-What terms trend together?
+Where in the corpus do certain words trend?
+Are there words that appear all the way across a corpus?
+What does this tell you, if anything?

 *Reader*

 Text Reader- displays text for reading.